-If the word “heirloom” doesn’t make you want to get your hands on some seeds I don’t know what will.
-Something passed down from generation to generation, person to person, how could it get better?
-Except maybe seeds that are “open-pollinated”?
-For me, it conjures up a dreamy vision of bees and an abundance of wildlife, flitting around the garden, flower to flower.
+In fact, if the word “heirloom” doesn’t make you want to get your hands on some seeds I don’t know what will — something passed down from generation to generation, person to person, how could it get better?
+Except for maybe seeds that are “open-pollinated”?
+For me, open-pollinated conjures up dreamy visions of bees and an abundance of wildlife, flitting around the garden, flower to flower.

-The long list of terms used to describe seeds inspires a sense of possibility and, at times, confusion.
+The laundry list of terms used to describe seeds inspires a sense of possibility and, at times, confusion.
 Here are some basics to help you choose the seeds right for you.

-Seeds produced by plants grown in a chemical free environment as regulated by the USDA National Organic Program.
-Chemicals include synthetic fertilizers and pesticides and doesn’t allow the use of genetic engineering.
-Organic seeds are the beginning of a healthy food supply and a robust environment and supports regionally grown seeds adapted to individual climates.
+Organic seeds are produced by plants grown in a chemical free environment as regulated by the USDA National Organic Program.
+Chemicals include synthetic fertilizers and pesticides and the use of genetic engineering is not allowed.
+Organic seeds are the beginning of a healthy food supply and a robust environment.

 A Genetically Modified Organism (GMO) is an organism in which the genetic material of one species is artificially implanted into the DNA of another species.
-Combining genetics that do not naturally occur in nature.
+Therefore, combining genetics and creating an organism that does not naturally occur in nature.
 GMO seeds present a large number of problems, from unwanted cross-pollination and questionable health risks.

 Seeds coated in a chemical, typically a fungicide, and often used in commercial agriculture.
 Organic practices don’t allow the use of treated seeds.

 Cross-pollination is the process that occurs when the pollen from the anther (part of the stamen/the male part of a flower) of one plant is transferred to the stigma (part of the pistil/the female part of a flower) of a different plant of the same species.